MrWillCom/awesome/README.md

 *   [withastro/astro](https://github.com/withastro/astro) - The all-in-one web framework designed for speed. ⭐️ Star to support our work!

+*   [pomber/stargazer](https://github.com/pomber/stargazer) - Your repo reached a stars milestone?
+Celebrate with a video of your stargazers!

 *   [Basedash/dockhunt](https://github.com/Basedash/dockhunt) - Discover the apps everyone is docking about.
 Made by the team at @Basedash.

 *   [withfig/autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell